-Level 5 introduces two new systems.
-First, you perform your first structure upgrade (the Barn), which is a simple tutorial that increases your storage capacity.
-Your first upgrade requires coins.
+Level 5 introduces two new systems: upgrading and happiness.
+You perform your first structure upgrade (the Barn), which is a simple quest tutorial that increases your storage capacity.
 All upgrades from here forward (all buildings) will require coins and materials.
 Second, the game introduces the Happiness mechanic.

 The Homestead buildings are different in that they give both workers and happiness.
 This is why I highlight the homestead upgrades.